-Bartell Drugs, in partnership with local radio station STAR 101.5 and World Vision, has adapted the School Tools program to reflect the changing needs of students and families during the pandemic.
-Programs, supplies and items normally provided to students at school are now supplies they need at home.
-To fulfill those needs, items collected during the donation drive will include gloves, masks, hand sanitizer, toiletries, personal care items, nonperishable food, and basic school essentials.
-With the help of local school counselors, students and families who could benefit from this program are identified and World Vision volunteers deliver food and essentials kits to them directly.
+The items collected during the donation drive will include gloves, masks, hand sanitizer, toiletries, personal care items, nonperishable food, and basic school essentials.
+With the help of local school counselors, students and families who may benefit from this program are identified and World Vision volunteers deliver food and essentials kits to them directly.

-In our 18th year of School Tools, this may be the largest need ever experienced.
-Providing students with the resources to be the most effective to learn at home will look different.
-World Vision will be distributing donation kits to students across the King, Pierce and Snohomish counties.
+In our 19th year of School Tools, World Vision will be distributing donation kits to students and schools across the King, Pierce and Snohomish counties.
 The items in these kits will include basic school supplies, PPE, personal care items and more.
-World Vision’s long-term relationships with 174 schools in our communities will allow your donation at Bartell’s to reach the children that need it the most.” – Michael Gillespie, Sr. Director at World Vision
+These supplies will stay local and support families near their local Bartell Drug store.
+World Vision’s long-term relationships with 174 schools in our local communities, will allow your donation at Bartell’s to reach the children that need it the most.” – Michael Gillespie, Sr. Director at World Vision

-From August 2nd to 31st, Bartell’s welcomes donations of school supplies and hygiene products to support students in King, Pierce and Snohomish counties.
+From August 1st to 28th, Bartell’s welcomes donations of school supplies and hygiene products to support students in King, Pierce and Snohomish counties.
 There are three ways to donate: Cash donations are accepted at all neighborhood Bartell Drugs locations.
 Customers can also purchase select items marked in-store with “School Tools” tags and place them in red donation bins at the front of the stores.
-Lastly, beginning on August 2nd, monetary donations can be contributed online at www.bartellsschooltools.com.
+Lastly, beginning on August 1st, monetary donations can also be contributed online through our partners at World Vision .

 Items to Donate